 - Access controlled documentation Feature: Cloudbyz CTMS ensures an automated document control system including SOPs with a proper version that eliminates the possibility of human errors.
 Cloudbyz CTMS also establishes proper permissions to prevent unauthorized access and changes the documents.

-- Develop an audit trial compliance culture: Cloudbyz CTMS ensures simplified audit trail management in the initial meeting of an audit, during the audit process, and all subsequent communications with the FDA.
+- Develop an audit trail compliance culture: Cloudbyz CTMS ensures simplified audit trail management in the initial meeting of an audit, during the audit process, and all subsequent communications with the FDA.

 - A Hyper-Adaptive Quality Management Software: Cloudbyz CTMS ensures a modern and hyper-adaptive quality automation solution that will ensure compliance today and into the future that addresses new business and regulatory changes.